 Pertinent company regulations and laws will determine whether a company’s financial statements need to be audited by a licensed audit firm or not.
 However, as per the UAE corporate tax law, if a free zone person wants to take advantage of the 0% corporate tax rate, it needs to have its financial statements audited.

-Businesses do not need to reiterate or renew their balance sheet in order to enter the UAE corporate tax regime.
-On the other hand, the opening balance sheet of a taxable person for corporate tax reasons would in general be considered their closing balance sheet for the purpose of financial reporting for a period that closes instantly right before the beginning of their first tax period.
+Businesses do not need to reiterate or renew their balance sheet to enter the UAE corporate tax regime.
+On the other hand, the opening balance sheet of a taxable person for corporate tax reasons would be considered their closing balance sheet for financial reporting for a period that closes instantly right before the beginning of their first tax period.

 Corporate Tax Experts at Corporate Tax UAE and All-Over UAE

-Corporate tax is a new regime introduced in the UAE and keeping up-to-date with legislation, regulations and processes for compliance can be overwhelming.
+Corporate tax is a new regime introduced in the UAE.
+Keeping up with the legislation, regulations, and processes for compliance can be overwhelming.

 At Corporate Tax UAE, our experts provide the best corporate tax advisory services for diverse industries and help businesses with filing, returns as well as planning and management of corporate tax.

-We would be delighted to discuss how we can assist your company manage corporate tax compliance more proficiently and effectively.
+We would love to discuss how we can help your company efficiently manage corporate tax compliance.
 Give us a call today!

 Abrar Ahmad holds a Master’s as well as an MPhil in Finance and has an extensive experience of 10+ years in managing all aspects of Taxation, VAT Consulting and Accounting.
 He also carries with him a working knowledge of corporate tax and has helped drive value and growth to the businesses of numerous clients.